 Lastly, have you purged your lighter to get rid of all the air in the system?

-If didn’t purge your lighter before filling it with butane can cause your cigar lighter to flash and hiss.
-Not purging lighters is probably the second common issue that I see a torch lighter not working correctly.
+If you didn’t purge or bleed your lighter before filling it with butane can cause your cigar lighter to flash and hiss.
+Not purging lighters is probably the second common issue that I see with a torch lighter that’s not working correctly.

 First, make sure your eyes are protected.
 Use safety glasses or goggles.
 Next, lay out a rag on a desk or table.
 Hold the lighter vertically and use a purging tool or small screwdriver to depress the fill stem at the bottom of your lighter.

 Use caution here!
-When you depress the fill stem there will be a blast of propellant and butane that comes out quickly from the bottom of the lighter.
+When you depress the fill stem, there will be a blast of propellant and butane that comes out quickly from the bottom of the lighter.
 You might have to do this several times until no more air, butane, or propellant comes out.
+See the complete bleeding guide here.

 HOW TO REFILL A BUTANE LIGHTER – Torch Lighter Not Working Part 2